 Every business faces risks that are inherent to that business.
 For daycares, some of the biggest risks that need to be covered stem from working with children.
 Injuries to the children under your care are upsetting on their own, but they can also generate expensive lawsuits and ruin your reputation.
 The injuries and cost are even worse when your employee is responsible for causing harm.

 “Sexual misconduct, abuse, or molestation is probably the biggest concern a daycare faces, especially if employing others.
 Extensive background checks and drug screening are just the beginning.
 Proper procedures, training, and reporting must be maintained in order to comply with regulatory agencies.”

 — Chris Orletski, President of Blankit Insurance Group

 2. Look for Value, Not Price

-3. Use an Agent or Broker That Knows Daycare Business
+3. Use an Agent Who Knows Your Industry

-Every daycare business, whether it’s a home daycare business or a full-service daycare center, will need at least some form of insurance coverage.
-Even if you don’t have a building or valuable business assets to cover, you work with children, which opens up many potential liabilities.
-If you have a building and employees, coverage needs will expand.
+Every childcare business, whether it’s an in-home daycare or a commercial daycare center, needs at least some business insurance.
+Even if you don’t own the building or have valuable business assets to cover, your work with children creates potential liabilities and it’s important to protect your business if claims arise.

 Purchasing small business insurance is a relatively inexpensive way to protect your daycare from a financial loss that could cause you to lose everything you’ve worked hard to build.
 Don’t forget to use CoverWallet to get a quick, free quote and connect you to the right insurance for your unique business.
 Get started today by filling out a quick online questionnaire.